The National Device Bank

 • 26,000+ kg of e-waste

-Donating your company’s IT equipment for reuse makes a true positive impact on our environment, preventing new emissions from entering the atmosphere, and by keeping valuable, critically scarce materials in the ground.
+Donating your company’s IT equipment for reuse makes a true positive impact on our environment – preventing new emissions from entering the atmosphere, and by keeping toxic materials out of the ground.
+Ask us how donating unused devices can help your company achieve the E in your ESG goals.

-Helping digitally excluded people: a socially responsible alternative to IT asset disposal
+Helping people who can’t afford their own device: a socially responsible alternative to IT asset disposal

 Digitally excluded people do not have access to or the capability to use the internet or digital technologies.
 And without further intervention, an estimated 5.8 million people will still be digitally excluded in the UK by 2032, unable to use the internet or benefit from online services, opportunities and connection with loved ones.
-Your company can help tackle this through device donations.
+Your company can help tackle this by donating unused devices like laptops, mobiles and tablets.
+Check out the full list of IT equipment you can donate on our FAQs.

 Donating corporate devices is simple – and free